 The inversion phenomenon is very important in haze conditions because it traps air pollution, such a smog close to the ground.
 An inversion can also suppress convection by acting as a “cap”.

-An issue with capped inversion has been explained in he secton above.
-In this section I would like to focus about the inversion layer, which is a subsidence and radiation inversion.
-There are a two common types of temperature inversion, as occur mainly in the surface layer.
-As we know from previous section, the inversion play an important role in determining cloud forms, precipitation and visibility.
+An issue with capped inversion has been explained in the section above.
+In this section, I would like to focus on the inversion layer, which is a subsidence and radiation inversion.
+There are two common types of temperature inversion, as occur mainly in the surface layer.
+As we know from the previous section, the inversion plays an important role in determining cloud forms, precipitation, and visibility.
 Both the capping inversion with the subsidence and radiation inversion affects diurnal variation in air temperature.
-The principal heating of the air is caused by its contact with a land surface with has been heated by the Sun’s radiation.
+The principal heating of the air is caused by its contact with a land surface that has been heated by the Sun’s radiation.
 Then this warm air is transferred to the atmosphere by conduction and convection.
 Once evening approaches (roughly when Sun is about to set) this proportion changes.
 The air just above the ground, which was warmer during the day, now become colder, because ground cools off.
-A heat is radiating towards the sky, thus the radiation inversion is produced.
-The radiation inversion traps the moisture and pollution.
-It results a morning fog or thick smog, depend when you live.
+Heat is radiating towards the sky, thus the radiation inversion is produced.
+The radiation inversion traps moisture and pollution.
+It results in a morning fog or thick smog, depending on when you live.

-When the widespread layer of air descend, what happens under a deep high pressure area, the subsidence inversion develops.
+When the widespread layer of air descends, what happens under a deep high-pressure area, the subsidence inversion develops.
 The layer is compressed and heated by the resulting increase of atmospheric pressure.
-If the air mass sinks low enough, the air at higher altitudes become warmer, than at lower altitudes; an temperature inversion is produced.
+If the air mass sinks low enough, the air at higher altitudes becomes warmer, than at lower altitudes; a temperature inversion is produced.

-Subsidence inversions are common especially during the winter.
-It can also occur on the lee side of mountain range.
+Subsidence inversions are common, especially during the winter.
+It can also occur on the lee side of a mountain range.
 This inversion also traps the haze and pollutants.
-Depends on the pressure and weather conditions inside the anticiclon the thickness of the subsidence inversion can vary up to several hundreds meters.
+Depends on the pressure and weather conditions inside the anticyclone the thickness of the subsidence inversion can vary up to several hundred meters.

 4. HAZE IMPACT ON VISIBILITY

-Visibility can be definied as a degree of atmospheric clarity (Malm, 2016).
-Haze can be treated like kind of bad weather, because it can significantly degrade the visibility of a scene.
-This phenomenon tends to produce a distinctive gray hue, which effect atmospheric transparency.
+Visibility can be defined as a degree of atmospheric clarity (Malm, 2016).
+Haze can be treated as a kind of bad weather, because it can significantly degrade the visibility of a scene.
+This phenomenon tends to produce a distinctive gray hue, which affects atmospheric transparency.
 Optically, this is due to the substantial presence of particles in the atmosphere, that absorb and scatter light (Tan, 2008).
 Light from the atmosphere and light reflected from an object are absorbed and scattered by these particles, causing the visibility of a scene to be degraded (Pic.
 25 – 26).

 The visibility conditions differ mainly in the types and sizes of the particles involved in their concentration in space (Nayar,Narasimhan, 1999).
 The manner in which a particle scatters incident light depends on its material properties, shape and size (Nayar, Narasimhan, 1999).
-The exact form and intensity of the scattering pattern varies dramatically with particle size (Minnaert, 1954).
-Extremely high concentration of these small particles can appreciably diminish the horizontal visibility.
+The exact form and intensity of the scattering pattern vary dramatically with particle size (Minnaert, 1954).
+The extremely high concentration of these small particles can appreciably diminish the horizontal visibility.
 The transparency of the atmosphere increases when the aerosols are removed from the atmosphere.
-These particles can be removed by two mechanism: deposition at Earth’s surface (dry deposition) and incorporation into cloud or rain droplets during the formation of precipitation (wet deposition) (Pandis, Seinfeld, 2016).
+These particles can be removed by two mechanisms: deposition at Earth’s surface (dry deposition) and incorporation into cloud or rain droplets during the formation of precipitation (wet deposition) (Pandis, Seinfeld, 2016).

 The concentration of haze nucleic depends on wind and humidity.
 More information about this has been shown in the 1st section of this article.
-Wind disperse and transports the areosols, whereas the humidity causes a hygroscopic growth of haze particles, especially a high near-surface humidity.
-Another factor for the development of the haze is dynamic mechanism.
-The boundary layer is controlled by descending movement, that suppress the vertical transportation of the aerosols.
+Wind disperses and transports the aerosols, whereas the humidity causes a hygroscopic growth of haze particles, especially high near-surface humidity.
+Another factor for the development of the haze is a dynamic mechanism.
+The boundary layer is controlled by the descending movement, which suppresses the vertical transportation of the aerosols.
 Tropospheric aerosols vary widely in concentration and composition over the Earth.
-This is caused by nonuniformity of the geographic distribution of particles and kind of depositions being reliant of the local weather conditions.
+This is caused by the nonuniformity of the geographic distribution of particles and kind of depositions being reliant on the local weather conditions.

-In the result the horizontal visibility in one area can differ from horizontal visibility in another (sometimes even adjacent) region.
+In the result, the horizontal visibility in one area can differ from horizontal visibility in another (sometimes even adjacent) region.
 Haze impact on visibility is weather-dependant.
-Before the short term forecast has been developed people used to predict the weather by changes of the visibility.
-For instance before cold or warm front visibility is getting worse unlike after passing the cold front, when is very good, because the descent airflow facilitate to decreasing of aerosols particle concentrations (Marmureanu et all, 2017).
+Before the short term forecast has been developed people used to predict the weather by changes the visibility.
+For instance, before cold or warm front visibility is getting worse unlike after passing the cold front, when it is very good because the descent airflow facilitates to decreasing of aerosols particle concentrations (Marmureanu et all, 2017).

-In European conditions usually polar and arctic air mass brings the best horizontal visibility unlike to tropical masses with high level of dust or moisture.
+In European conditions, usually polar and arctic air mass brings the best horizontal visibility, unlike tropical masses with a high level of dust or moisture.

-The arctic (and antarctic) air mass is the clearest, because it contains the lowest amount of particles coming from local basement.
-Hence when is no products of water vapour condensation this air is almost perfect.
-The polar continental air mass and arctic maritime air mass is believed to have one of the highest transparency level due to lack of the antropogenic factor and dust.
-Under haze-free atmospheric condiotions the light is scattered on air molecules only.
-In this case a diffuse sky radiation restricts only to near-Rayleigh light scattering conditions, where short wavelengths are scattered more than longer ones during the day.
-It doesn’t mean, that under haze-free weather conditios our remote horizon will be clearly visible.
-Always, even on clearest day, the remote horizon will have a blue appearance.
-There are basically two reasons of it:
+The arctic (and antarctic) air mass is the clearest because it contains the lowest amount of particles coming from the local basement.
+Hence when is no products of water vapor condensation this air is almost perfect.
+The polar continental air mass and arctic maritime air mass is believed to have one of the highest transparency level due to lack of the anthropogenic factor and dust.
+Under haze-free atmospheric conditions, the light is scattered on air molecules only.
+In this case, diffuse sky radiation restricts only to near-Rayleigh light scattering conditions, where short wavelengths are scattered more than longer ones during the day.
+It doesn’t mean, that under haze-free weather conditions our remote horizon will be clearly visible.
+Always, even on the clearest day, the remote horizon will have a blue appearance.
+There are basically two reasons for it:

-– air-tiny hydrocarbon particles relased by vegetation and next chemically react with ozone molecules, scattering a blue light selectively,
+– air-tiny hydrocarbon particles released by vegetation and next chemically react with ozone molecules, scattering a blue light selectively,

 – air molecules, which scatters only short wavelengths according to Rayleigh scattering.

-Generally the maritime air masses provides better visibility conditions than continental ones, because they are clear.
-However these masses provide favorable moisture conditions for the occurrence of a haze event.
-The worst visibility is to observed during the tropical continental air mass advection, where a lot of dust raised by wind from the ground.
+Generally, the maritime air masses provide better visibility conditions than continental ones, because they are clear.
+However, these masses provide favorable moisture conditions for the occurrence of a haze event.
+The worst visibility is to observe during the tropical continental air mass advection, where a lot of dust raised by the wind from the ground.
 Much more details about the visual range changes will be provided in forthcoming articles soon.

 5. WEATHER FORECAST

-Most of weather forecast services does not focus about the haze prediction itself.
-It remains a second order weather element.
+Most weather forecast services do not focus on the haze prediction itself.
+It remains a second-order weather element.
 The best way is to check the relative humidity or visibility forecast.
-It should bring a relevant information about the haze density.
+It should bring a piece of relevant information about the haze density.
 In terms of the visibility forecast helpful can be a dew point forecast.
-In the other hand the air pollution forecast is widely accessible, which has been raised in previous article.
+On the other hand, the air pollution forecast is widely accessible, which has been raised in the previous article.

-Aforementioned numerical weather patterns shows only a general situation in a few countries at once, which can be helpful for plan a long distance observations.
+The aforementioned numerical weather patterns show only a general situation in a few countries at once, which can be helpful for plan long-distance observations.
 There is another way to check the visual range forecast.
 An example you can see in the picture below, but I will explain it in the forthcoming article about visibility.

-Haze is important weather factor, which can affect for many issues from atmospheric light scattering even to impact for human health (air pollution).
-For the long distance photography purposes haze results in the visual effect of a loss of contrast in the subject, due to the effect of light scattering through the haze particles.
-For these reasons sunrise and sunset colors appear subdued on hazy days and stars may be obscured at night.
-In some cases atenuation by haze is so great that, toward sunset, the sun dissappear altogether before reaching the horizon.
-Big haze comcentration deteriorates the human health causing the eyes, nose and lungs afflictions.
-Air polluted is also a hazard for expecting mothers.
-Big haze concentration modifies a light scattering in the lower part of the atmosphere making sky more brighter than it really is.
+Haze is an important weather factor, which can affect many issues from atmospheric light scattering even to impact human health (air pollution).
+For the long-distance photography purposes haze results in the visual effect of a loss of contrast in the subject, due to the effect of light scattering through the haze particles.
+For these reasons, sunrise and sunset colors appear subdued on hazy days and stars may be obscured at night.
+In some cases, attenuation by haze is so great that, toward sunset, the sun disappears altogether before reaching the horizon.
+Big haze concentration deteriorates the human health causing the eyes, nose and lungs afflictions.
+Air pollution is also a hazard for expecting mothers.
+Big haze concentration modifies a light scattering in the lower part of the atmosphere making the sky brighter than it really is.
 The biggest haze concentration is related to the planetary boundary layer (unified haze) within the inversion layer may exist (layered haze).
-This text provides the general knowledge only.
+This text provides general knowledge only.
 Is a lot of things to develop in the next articles.

 1. Ackerman S.A., Knox J. A., 2007, Meteorology: understanding the atmosphere, Thompson higher education, Belmont, CA.